d-lynch95/escape-the-dungeon/README.md

 ### BUGS
  - I encountered several bugs while creating this project.

-- I encountered a lot of difficulty when nesting the formulas within the calculateAll() formula.
-I did not realise that the child functions would have to be called seperately within the parent function after they had been declared.
+- I encountered a lot of difficulty when creating functions during this project.
+Having just come from learning JS I was having lots of issues with correct function formatting.

-- I faced issues with timing of the funcions.
-The functions were all executing at the same time and were creating issues.
-This was fixed using a selfTimeout code section.
+- I faced issues with timing of the text.
+The print statement within the functions were all executing at the same time and were creating issues.
+This was fixed using a time.sleep() code section.

 - There was a lot of bugs faced when outputting the results of formulas and I had to convert all of the data types using parseFloat() to ensure the data could be used for other calculations.